kamranahmedse/developer-roadmap/roadmaps/redis/content/pre-compiled-binaries@yBZ79s6mzGdj5AnX2H_Hy.md

 # Pre-compiled Binaries

-Redis can be compiled and installed on a variety of platofrm and operating systems including Linux and macOS, the Redis binaries have no dependencies other than a C compiler and libc
+Redis can be compiled and installed on a variety of platforms and operating systems including Linux and macOS.
+The Redis binaries have no dependencies other than a C compiler and libc.

 Visit the following resources to learn more: